aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 After installing the dependencies, run `tools/generate_svg_images.js` to generate images from the current code-base.
 Files are named by their QUnit module and test name.

-To start the test, run `tools/visual_regression.sh`, which will call out tests for which the images have changed significantly.
+To start the test, run `tools/visual_regression.sh`, which will detect images that have changed significantly.

-Visually inspect the images (including the diff image), and if you're happy with the changes, you can bless the SVG by copying it from `build/images` to `tests/blessed`.
+Visually inspect these images (including the diff image), and if you're happy with the changes, you can bless the SVG by copying it from `build/images` to `tests/blessed`.

 Submit your changes, along with the blessed SVG.
 Be sure to include the before, after, and diff images in your pull request.